creekorful/blog/content/posts/laravel-beware-of-touches.md

 The way we have handled this situation was simply by not using `$touches`, and manually doing the touches chunk by chunk on the roles to not reach the limit.

 I have chosen to use [listeners](https://laravel.com/docs/8.x/events#registering-events-and-listeners) for that.
+The idea behind listeners is really simple: each time a model is _created_, _updated_, _saved_, _deleted_, an event is dispatched, and you can react on it by writing special listener.

 ### Define the UserSaved event